PowerMan2206/archstall/README.md

 # Archstall
-Minimal Arch Linux install script.
+Simple Arch Linux installer.

 ## Usage
-To use the script, just run
+To use the script, run

 ```
 curl https://raw.githubusercontent.com/PowerMan2206/archstall/master/archstall > archstall
 bash archstall
 ```

 from a booted Arch live environment.
-It'll download the script, make it executable, and run it.
 Follow the instructions and you're golden.

 ## why
 Well I don't like other Arch installers so I just made this.